Pyomo/pyomo/doc/OnlineDocs/contributed_packages/community.rst

     >>> print(stringify_community_map(model=m, type_of_community_map='b'))

-And here we have the much easier to read output of that function call:
+And here we have the much easier-to-read output of that function call:

+    >>> # Output:
     >>> {0: (['c1', 'c2'], ['x1', 'x2']),
     >>>  1: (['c3', 'c4', 'c5'], ['x3', 'x4'])}